pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 805 Java

+I start with the final documentation of my code, today was refactor the project and write documentation for errors and endpoints.

 #### Day 804 Java | Unit Test | Refactor

 Today I was apply refactor in some parts and components of my application.